 The club boasts ten tennis courts, eight of which are clay and four paddle tennis courts plus a gymnasium and shop.
 The central court has a capacity for 2,500 spectators and the Club regularly hosts tournaments in which big-name players participate.
 Spain won the qualifying round for the Davis Cup against Mexico here in 1988.
 Since then, most of the world’s best tennis players have visited the installations.

 The Club’s central court also holds concerts in the summer.
 Spanish soprano Montserrat Caballé sang at the opening concert in 1992 and since then, some of the world’s top artists have performed here: Lionel Richie, Dionne Warwick, Bryan Ferry and Van Morrison, to name just a few.
-The summer programmes in 2017 and 2018 included George Bensen, Foreigner and Kool & The Gang.
+Recent summer programmes have included George Bensen, Foreigner and Kool & The Gang.

 Puente Romano Property

-Puente Romano Hotel enjoys an ideal position in Marbella.
+Puente Romano Hotel enjoys an ideal position in Marbella on the iconic Golden Mile.
 Set on some of the best beaches in Marbella, the hotel is within minutes for both the centre of Marbella and Puerto Banús.
 Several world-class golf courses lie on its doorstep.

-To allow non-guests to make the most of this unique situation, Puente Romano Hotel also offers property options, such as this fantastic apartment for sale in Puente Romano.
-The adjacent Marina Puente Romano complex includes apartments whose penthouses rank among some of the most luxurious properties on the Costa del Sol.
-The complex is set in exquisite gardens themed as Persian, Japanese and Andalusian, and enjoys absolute tranquility as well as panoramic views of the Mediterranean and the Sierra Blanca mountain range.
+To allow non-guests to make the most of this unique situation, Puente Romano Hotel also offers property options, such as this fantastic apartment for sale in Marina Puente Romano.
+Adjacent to the hotel, the complex includes apartments whose penthouses rank among some of the most luxurious properties on the Costa del Sol.
+The complex is set in exquisite gardens themed as Persian, Japanese and Andalusian, and enjoys absolute tranquillity as well as panoramic views of the Mediterranean and the Sierra Blanca mountain range.